vitoriafaturi/vitoriafaturi/README.md

-## Vitoria Faturi, 19 anos, segundo semestre de Analise e Desenvolvimento de Sistemas na FATEC
+## Vitoria Faturi, 19 anos
+## Segundo semestre de Analise e Desenvolvimento de Sistemas na FATEC

 <!--
 **vitoriafaturi/vitoriafaturi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.